 Bari Sardo beach lies 3 kilometers south of Cea beach.
 Its main attraction is its beautiful coastline that continuously stretches on for 10 kilometers.

-Beaches of East Sardinia - Santa Maria Navarrese
+East Sardinia - Santa Maria Navarrese

 You will feel rejuvenated after visiting this charming village along the east coast of Sardinia.
 Whether you take a boat tour along its crystal clear blue waters, hike the Supramonte, or enjoy a walk along the many nearby beaches, you’re sure to feel refreshed.
 Immerse yourself in the area’s bounty of rich cultural and natural wonders.